chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

             password = "admin"
         ```

-        - Stop all the services on all Automate and Chef Infra frontend nodes using the following command:
+        - Stop all the services on all Automate and Chef Infra frontend nodes using the following command, use the below command from the bastion.

         ```sh
+            chef-automate systemctl --a2
-            systemctl stop chef-automate
+            chef-automate systemctl --cs
         ```

         - In the disaster recovery cluster, use the following sample command to restore the latest backup from any Chef Automate frontend instance.